 The Militia battalion fell back to the Isurava area by 14 August, where they dug in using steel helmets and mess tins.
-Local Papuans hunted down and killed stragglers from the battalion and refugees from European plantations and missions or handed over to the Japanese, who usually beheaded them.
-But reinforcements from 30th Brigade joined them, including the brigade commander.
+Local Papuans hunted down and killed stragglers from the battalion and refugees from European plantations and missions, or handed over the hapless survivors to the Japanese, who usually beheaded them.
+But reinforcements from 30th Brigade joined the Australians, including the brigade commander.
 The Japanese attacked and outflanked 53rd (Militia) Battalion using a jungle track left unguarded by the Australians; the battalion commander, Lt.
 Col. K.H.
 Ward, was killed and individual soldiers began to slip away from the front line.
 The way to Port Moresby appeared to be open.

 The Japanese commander, Col. Yosuke Yokoyama, reported his belief that a large force could pass over the Kokoda Trail to attack Port Moresby.
 An engineer by trade, Yokoyama had received the assignment specifically so he could make this judgment, and with his assessment in hand Maj.
 Gen. Tomitaro Horii’s Japanese South Seas Force arrived to make a serious effort to cross the mountains.
 Horii’s unit, drawn from the 55th Infantry Division, consisted of a strongly reinforced infantry regiment with engineers, dismounted cavalry and artillery.
 It had fought on Wake Island and had been the ground component of the naval attempt to seize Port Moresby in May.
 While Australian accounts emphasize the jungle training of the Japanese, the invaders arrived toting useless bicycles which soon littered the road between Gona and Kokoda.